 First step: clean it up!

 Before you begin, you need to prepare your palette.
 This means you need to clear your yard of any debris that’s accumulated over the winter.

 Pick up fallen limbs.
 Trim any low-lying limbs or overly bushy bushes.
+If you need tools for this, check out lawn edger reviews.
 Consider whether you’re going to be replacing flower bed edging or stepping stones.

 If you’ve got a lot, check into renting a dumpster to haul away the non-compostable and non-recyclable detritus you clear.
 Make certain you’re getting a dumpster size that’s going to hold everything—it’s easy to underestimate how much you’re getting rid of.

 Once you’re spring-cleaned your yard, you’re ready to begin your new eco-friendly landscaping.

 When it comes to pest control, the markets have responded to the call for eco-friendly pesticides.
 There are biopesticides – chemicals made from naturally occurring elements – readily available in lawn care centers.
 These natural pesticides utilize chemicals such as pheromones to control insect populations.